Buy a Car From a Dealer (Your Way)

-Let’s discuss what you should consider when establishing a car budget for your new vehicle.
+Let’s discuss how much you should spend on a car and how to establish a budget for your new vehicle.
 In fact, let’s talk in a comprehensive and long term way for how to budget for a car.
+How much can you afford to spend on a car?

 I talk to each of my clients about how to budget for a car if they’re unsure about what kind of vehicle they should be looking at.